ubill24/checkout-api/examples/web/python-flask/README.md

-# Chechout API - Flask
+# Checkout API - Flask
 This is the sample code for integrating checkout API with Python/Flask.

 ## Requirements